 Here are some benefits to consider:

-- Faster transactions: Since subject-to deals don’t involve lengthy loan approval processes, you can complete the transaction more quickly.
-It benefits both buyers and sellers who want to close the deal efficiently.
+Faster transactions: Since subject-to deals don’t involve lengthy loan approval processes, you can complete the transaction more quickly.
+It benefits both buyers and sellers who want to close the sale efficiently.

-- Avoiding foreclosure: Subject-to deals provide an alternative to foreclosure for sellers struggling to make mortgage payments.
-They can avoid the negative consequences of foreclosure on their credit and personal finances by transferring the mortgage to a buyer.
+Avoiding foreclosure: Subject-to deals provide an alternative to foreclosure for sellers struggling to make mortgage payments.
+They can prevent the negative consequences of foreclosure on their credit and personal finances by transferring the mortgage to a buyer.

 Risks and Considerations